FailAcademy/learning/web-dev-foundation/_projects/01-project.md

 - Make appropriate use of classes and IDs as selectors
 - Use a CSS reset
-- Use the `background-image` property at least once
+- Use the `background` property appropriately
-- Use the `position` and `float` properties where appropriate
+- Use flexbox properties appropriately (avoid floats wherever possible)
 - Demonstrate effective use of box model properties
-- Demonstrate effective use of CSS properties for altering the visual display of text (e.g. `font-family`, `font-style`, `text-transform`, etc.)
+- Demonstrate effective use of CSS properties for altering the visual display of text (e.g. font-family, font-style, text-transform, etc.)
+- Incorporate custom fonts using `@font-face`
+- Use Font Awesome as an icon font
+- Use CSS3 properties where appropriate (e.g. `border-radius`, `box-shadow`, `text-shadow`, and `linear-gradient`)

-**Additional requirements:**
+**RWD requirements:**

 Your project must:

-- Be based on a unique idea (your code and design need to be your own!)
-- Respect copyright and other content licensing concerns
+- Be responsively designed using a mobile-first approach
+- Be optimized for 3 screen sizes: mobile, `min-width: 600px` and `min-width: 1140px`
+- Incorporate a responsive Google Map `<iframe>`

+**Stretch goals:**

+Want to challenge yourself?
+Your project could also:

+- Be deployed on the web as a GitHub Pages site

 ## Submission Instructions

-When you're ready to submit your project, **please email a zipped folder** containing your project files to your instructor.
+When you're ready to submit your project, **please email a link to the GitHub repository** containing your project files to your instructor.